 - After you call the WSU library complete the Non-Cash Gift Presentation Form, which is also available at all of the WSU Libraries.

-- Mark delivery containers with the name of the librarian contacted and the work GIFT to ensure that the donation will be directed to the correct staff member.
+- Mark delivery containers with the name of the librarian contacted and the word GIFT to ensure that the donation will be directed to the correct staff member.
 If your delivery is large or bulky, ask the librarian when you call how such a gift can be transferred.

 Is My Gift Tax Deductible?